 “Unless otherwise provided for in the contract or otherwise provided for by law, the exploitation of the work or artistic performance shall take place within the term stipulated in the contract, but not exceeding five years or two years following the availability of the work by the publisher or producer.
 Failing this, the author or performer shall assign a reasonable term for the exploitation of the licensed or transferred rights.
 After the expiration of the term, the author or performer may revoke the exclusivity of the contract or terminate the contract, in accordance with Paragraph 1.”

 If what you are most interested in is termination, I have written an article on this specific topic (Termination of a contract for non-performance: what it is and how it works).

 “Artificial creation” of images is now made possible in Italy thanks to Article 70-quater of the Italian Copyright Law: “The extraction of text and data is allowed when the use of the works and other materials has not been expressly reserved by the holders of copyright and related rights as well as by the holders of databases.”
 I have already discussed this topic in this article (Artificial Intelligence: the silent exploitation of authors’ works. – Canella Camaiora).

-To defend themselves against this kind of unauthorized use of their works, authors should be careful to put their credit on their images when they post them online, so that the authorship of the work is recognized.
+To defend themselves against this kind of unauthorized use of their works, authors should put their credit on their images when they post them online, so that the authorship of the work is recognized.
 In addition, they could adopt technological protection measures such as adding watermarks or using other watermarking techniques.

 However, these expedients may not be sufficient to completely prevent unauthorized use of the works.
 Therefore, it is important to closely monitor the evolving international legal situation and take appropriate protective measures to defend one’s interests and, in any case, react to change.